Visit Bella Vista Farm Park

 Bella Vista Farm was transferred into Council ownership in 1998.
 Council has adopted a Conservation Management Plan for the site.
 The plan aims to facilitate the restoration and long-term conservation of the property, and provide for a range of complementary uses of the property, supplying the local community and visitors with a unique venue.

-The surrounding grounds of Bella Vista Farm are open to the public and feature BBQ facilities, picnic tables, walking tracks, toilets and is dog-friendly (dogs must be on-leash at all times).
+The surrounding grounds of Bella Vista Farm are open to the public and feature a playground, BBQ facilities, picnic tables, walking tracks, toilets and is dog-friendly (dogs must be on-leash at all times).

 The entrance to the farm is located on Elizabeth MacArthur Drive, off Norwest Blvd and car parking is available in the outer grounds of the farm, just inside the entrance.